mohamadamarneh/Almosafer-task/README.md

 4-"adultsPassengerNumber", "cheldrenPassengerNumber","infantsPassengerNumber" keys for control with numbers of passengers, as a required busseniss conditions like you (cant add infants number more than adults number).

-6- i added comments to explane code blocks.
+5- i added comments to explane code blocks.

+6-report in cypress/reports/html/index.html

 hope you like it.